 The wood pieces were soaked several hours in a vat of water prior to being

-placed into a very large steam chamber and had to be quickly bent around the
+placed into a very large pressurized steam chamber and had to be quickly bent around the

 forming wheel.
-I do have a copy of the factory cuts including the lap aka "scarf" taper for the one
+I did have a copy of the factory cuts including the lap aka "scarf" taper for the one

 piece flange three ply wood rim from Gibson but did not obtain the info direct from Gibson